 The purpose of the Shareholder Participation Committees is to:

-- Assist the corporation in providing information to shareholders on the corporation’s mission, business operations, corporate policies and other matters.
+- Assist the corporation in educating shareholders and descendants on CIRI’s mission and values, business operations, corporate policies, shareholder and descendant opportunities and other matters.

 Purpose of Shareholder Participation Committee Youth Representatives

 The purpose of the Shareholder Participation Committee Youth Representatives is to: